ExaWorks/job-api-spec/specification.md

 void attach(Job job, String nativeJobID)
 ```

+Associates a Job object with a native job.

-This method will accept a job instance in `NEW` state and a native job ID.
+This method will accept a job instance in the `NEW` state and a native job ID.

 The
 executor will attach the Job instance to the backend job identified by that